CasualMathEnjoyer/Hier/README.md

 Machine learning translation of hieroglyphs

 ## hier2bin
-BiLSTM
+BiLSTM \n
-input: a string of chars without spaces
+input: a string of chars without spaces,
 output: array of 0 and 1 representing after which character there is a space

 ## hier2hier
-BiLSTM
+BiLSTM \n
 basic sequence to sequence, not working very well

 ## transfromer_01
-input: a string of chars without spaces
+input: a string of chars without spaces,
 output: array of 0 and 1 representing after which character there is a space -> working

 ## transfromer_02
-input: spaced text
+input: spaced text,
 output: transliteration